-The configuration for this process can be done by using XML files or annotations.
+You can configure this process using XML files or annotations.

 The most common and effective approach for injecting beans is to use constructor arguments.
-This is used for mandatory dependencies and for optional dependencies we can use setters.
-The Constructor arguments injection process allows injecting the values to immutable fields and that makes easier for testing.
+Developers use this for mandatory dependencies, while setters can be used for optional dependencies.
+The Constructor arguments injection process allows injecting the values to immutable fields, making testing easier.

-Global-session: In this, scopes will happen from bean definition to a global HTTP session.
+- Global-session: Scopes will happen from bean definition to a global HTTP session.
 It is valid only in the process of web-aware Spring Application Context.

-Spring Security is considered as a separate module in the Spring framework.
+Spring Security is a separate module within the Spring framework.
 It mainly focuses on providing authorization and authentication processes in Java applications.
-It also handles most of the common security breaches/threats like CSRF attacks.
+It also handles the most common security breaches/threats like CSRF attacks.

 @EnableWebSecurity is a simple annotation to use Spring Security in web applications.

-The MultipartResolver is a strategy interface; it is used for uploading multipart files in a web application.
+The MultipartResolver is a strategy interface; Developers use it for uploading multipart files in a web application.

-- CommonsMultipartResolver: which is used to Upload Jakarta Commons Files
+- CommonsMultipartResolver: Use to Upload Jakarta Commons Files.

-- StandardServletMultipartResolver: It is used for Servlet 3.0 Part multipart request parsing.
+- StandardServletMultipartResolver: Use for Servlet 3.0 Part multipart request parsing.